AkilKarthick/cloud_greensTech_notes/linux_D03.md

 here in this exxample i'm working on redhat so you need to be a root user to instal any application

-yum update  == this will update default system packages
+-yum update  == this will update default system packages *yum install packagename

-yum install packagename

 for eg yum install httpd
 here httpd is a webserver, if your applicatio is on local if you wannt to expose that to internet